CodeScop/Oge-Mai-Field-Guide/hunts01.md

 - **Type:** Collection, Battle
 - **Requirements:** Deliver 2 Saliva Vials and 2 Dandeleon Flowers, and defeat 3 Kaija, 3 Xuso, 5 Ardia, 5 Ardii, and 5 Ardis
 - **Rewards:** 25 Hunter Tokens
 - **Recommendations:**  You won't need to focus on Saliva Vials, since they'll pop up anyway while you're battling Kaija; if you've lost track, these monsters can be found entirely within Base Camp and Forward Base (or you can skip FB and battle Ardi-beasts in Mama Tree, if you've done the FB quest unlocking them!)
+Note that this dovetails well with the quest Base Camp Clearing Duty, if you haven't finished it yet.

 ###Into Forest Depths 2/3